Expand Neurons, Not Parameters: Results on Symbolic Tasks

 For each feature (clause), its capacity $C_i$ is calculated as a measure of interference.
 The capacity allocated to feature $i$ is defined as: $C_i = \frac{(W_{\cdot,i}\cdot W_{\cdot, i})^2}{\sum_j(W_{\cdot, i} \cdot W_{\cdot, j})^2}$, where $W$ are the activations of the model (which in our Boolean setting is the same as the weight matrix) and $W_{\cdot, i}$ is the activations of the $i$th feature. $C_i$ is the fraction of the dimension allocated to representing feature $i$, with the numerator representing the squared magnitude of feature $i$'s weight vector, and the denominator accounting for the total overlap of feature $i$ with all other features, thus measuring how much of the representational space is uniquely dedicated to feature $i$ versus shared with other features.
 High capacity is indicative of lower polysemanticity, as neurons are more dedicated to representing single features.
 We then sum all individual feature capacities to measure overall capacity.

-In terms of orthogonality, neuron weight vectors should also be increasingly orthogonal to one another to reduce polysemanticity.
+To reduce polysemanticity, neuron weight vectors should also be increasingly orthogonal.
 The mean cosine similarity is calculated by averaging the cosine similarity between all pairs of distinct neuron weight vectors.
 Lower similarity is indicative of lower polysemanticity, as features are represented more independently.

-\textbf{Feature Capacity (FC) and Cosine Similarity Fold Change} The top panels of Figure \ref{fig:interference-metrics}a and b demonstrate that FPE consistently increases feature capacity, thus reducing interference, compared to dense baseline models (black dashed line).
-The benefits when varying neurons are most pronounced in resource-constrained settings (fewer neurons), where the dense model struggles with severe superposition.
-As the number of neurons increases, improvements are less pronounced, indicating that superposition becomes less problematic when sufficient representational capacity is available.
+\textbf{Feature capacity and cosine similarity}\\ The top panels of \cref{fig:interference-metrics}a and b demonstrate that FPE consistently increases feature capacity, thus reducing interference, compared to dense baseline models (black dashed line).
+The benefits when varying neurons are most pronounced in resource-constrained settings, where the dense model struggles with severe superposition.
 A complementary pattern is observed when varying the number of clauses with 8 neurons fixed.
-The bottom panels of Figure \ref{fig:interference-metrics}a and b examine neuron cosine similarity, where lower values indicate better feature disentanglement.
-The results show that FPE methods achieve superior orthogonality compared to dense models for all but one setting.
-Additional experiments can be found in Section \ref{sec:interference-tables}.
+The bottom panels of \cref{fig:interference-metrics}a and b examine neuron cosine similarity, where lower values indicate better feature disentanglement.
+FPE methods achieve superior orthogonality compared to dense models for all but one setting.
+Additional experiments in \cref{sec:interference-tables}.

-\textbf{Regressions} The regression lines fitted to the empirical data in Figure \ref{fig:interference-metrics}c reveal strong correlations between relative improvement and interference metrics for the trained models when varying the number of neurons.
-This suggests that reduced feature interference (more capacity and orthogonality) directly correlates with better model performance at a fixed parameter count, providing mechanistic insight into why FPE works.
+Furthermore, improvements in performance and interference track strongly while varying width.
+This suggests that reduced feature interference (more capacity and orthogonality) directly correlates with better accuracy at a fixed parameter count, providing insight into why FPE is beneficial (\cref{fig:interference-metrics}c).

-\textbf{Random-split Performance} Interestingly, random splitting consistently achieves substantial improvements despite lacking principled structure.
-Across both interference metrics, random splitting performs similarity to clause splitting.
-This suggests that the mere act of architectural partitioning, even when applied arbitrarily, provides significant benefits by mitigating the formation of highly entangled neurons, implying that FPE's benefits are not exclusively from alignment between network structure and task structure.
+Beyond these global metrics, we also perform explicit circuit and clause level analyses: clause-split FPE models exhibit lower edge-level collision rates and substantially better recovery of the ground-truth clause partition via Gram-matrix clustering than dense baselines, providing more direct evidence of semantic disentanglement (\cref{sec:circuit}).

-\subsection{Generalization to real-world vision tasks}
+\section{Generalization to real-world vision tasks}

+We evaluate the performance of FPE on four multiclass classification tasks of increasing complexity: FashionMNIST, CIFAR-100, ImageNet-100, and ImageNet-1k.